Enter study data manually

 Please note that you cannot currently add footnotes to a Risk of Bias 2 table in RevMan.

-Once you have created the main Analysis, added the Risk of Bias assessments and ticked 'show Risk of Bias table' in the analysis options, you can view a version to see the Risk of Bias table.
+Once you have created the main analysis, added the Risk of Bias 2 assessments and ticked 'Show risk of bias table' in the analysis options, you can view a version to see the risk of table.

 In the generated view, scroll down to the ‘Risk of Bias’ section to view the results-level RoB 2 tables, which are located after the characteristics of studies section.
 The tables will only include the author judgements and support for judgements in text form, it is not possible to view the final table as it will be published in the Cochrane Library where the author judgements show as colour coded symbols linked to the support for judgement.